openai/universe-starter-agent/README.md

 To see various monitoring metrics of the agent, type: `http://localhost:22012/` in chrome, which will open TensorBoard.

-_Using 16 workers, the agent should be able to solve Pong within 30 minutes on `m4.10xlarge` instance_
+_Using 16 workers, the agent should be able to solve Pong within 30 minutes on an `m4.10xlarge` instance_ _Using 32 workers, the agent is abel to solve Pong in 10 minutes on an `m4.16xlarge` instance_.
+If you run this experiment on a high-end macbook pro, the above code will take just under 2 hours to solve Pong.

 ![pong](https://github.com/openai/universe-starter-agent/raw/master/imgs/tb_pong.png "Pong")